chiotisn/K-Means-X-MapReduce/README.md

 A project implementing K-Means clustering algorithm in Map-Reduce using sythetic data as a sample.

 ## PointsGenerator.py
-A python file that generated random points in the form of x,y.
+A python file that generated random points in the form of x,y following skewed distribution towards 0.

 exec:
 ```console
 $python3   PointsGenerator.py    [-n NUM]     out

 positional arguments:
   out                   output file

 optional arguments: